erisanolasheni/custom-env/README.md

 require('custom-env').env()
 ```

-This by default loads configuration from the `.env` file and assumes the app is in development enviroment mode.

 Create a `.env` file in your app's root directory and add the environment variables each on new line:

 ```